Homeowner’s insurance covers many situations where a person may lose valuables. Generally, it includes appliances, furniture, damage to the home, etc.

 Also, it is easy to steal a large amount of cash.
 It only takes a small space in your pocket to carry $10,000 in 100-dollar bills.

 On the other hand, taking $10,000 in valuables can be much more complicated.
 For insurers, it is preferable to target what is difficult to steal.

 For the same reason, they also tend not to offer extensive jewellery coverage.
-It is easy to take a large amount of money in just a handful.
+It is easy to steal a large amount in value in just a handful of jewels.